 As he researched the cocoa-producing countries of South America and the Caribbean, it became clear that most small cocoa farmers were being squeezed from their land and livelihoods.
 They were prevented direct access to the cocoa markets and were forced to sell their cocoa beans through a network of unscrupulous middle-men.
 Pierrick raised funds for one village of farmers in the Dominican Republic which led to a collaboration with the Rainforest Alliance and a local NGO to administer the funds and help farmers in the Dominican Republic market their cocoa directly.

 Encouraged by the results, Vintage Plantations joined the Rainforest Alliance effort in Ecuador where it was developing its first cocoa program.
 It was a natural fit and the first “Farmer’s Chocolate” was launched in 1997.
 Vintage Plantations set up chocolate production equipment alongside a group of Ecuadorian farmers and made chocolate in Ecuador until 2007.
-We are proud to say that today at least 17 chocolate companies have sprung up in Ecuador, Venezuela, and Columbia following in our footsteps.
+We are proud to say that today at least 17 chocolate companies have sprung up in Ecuador, Venezuela, and Colombia following in our footsteps.